SuperStretch Yoga HD

 children under 14 and families.

 My Home PE

 (website, developed by Brenda Cassidy)

 Not an app (not yet, but don’t be surprised if this changes soon) but an online interactive “PE homework” tool for children aged four to nine, which aims to boost physical activity outside school hours.
 My Home PE provides physical activities for kids and parents to take part in, from jogging on the spot during TV ad breaks to going for a cycle or dancing to videos that are free to download.

 Just what you need to get the kids off the couch: this engaging app challenges children to work through a series of puzzles.
 The app is powered by motion, so children need to walk or jog to get to the next level.
 There’s a diversity of puzzles and adventures to keep them engaged.

-Suitable for: children aged 12 and under.
+: children aged 12 and under.